 Stainless Steel, Copper and Aluminum

-Counter tops made from these metals can withstand a great deal of heat.
+Counter tops made from these metals can withstand a great deal of heat, and they're easy to clean.
 Although the heat may cause discoloration, this can usually be buffed out with mild abrasives or special metal-cleaning solutions.
 Metal counter tops also retain heat more than other types do, so care must be taken to not place cold foods on them while warm, because this could promote the growth of harmful bacteria.